annaturupi/Assignments-2018/Lab05.md

 Now, to save expenses, you can terminate your environment from the EBS console.

 #### Questions
-Do you think that you need to save the environment configuration?
-What has changed?
-Add your responses to `README.md`.
+**Q53: Do you think that you need to save the Elastic Beanstalk environment configuration?
+What has changed in the code and in the configuration of the different resources used by the web app?** Add your responses to `README.md`.

 <a name="Tasks54" />